ucsdml/ucsdml.github.io/_posts/2020-03-24-adversarial-robustness-through-local-lipschitzness.markdown

 - A clear takeaway is that *very high* Lipschitz constants imply that the classifier is vulnerable to adversarial examples.
 We see this most clearly with natural training, but it is also evidenced by GR and LLR.

-- For both MNIST and CIFAR, the experiments show that minimizing the Lipschitzness goes hand-in-hand with maximizing the adversarial accuracy.
+- For both CIFAR and Restricted ImageNet, the experiments show that minimizing the Lipschitzness goes hand-in-hand with maximizing the adversarial accuracy.
 This highlights that Lipschitzness is just as important as training with adversarial examples when it comes to improving the adversarial robustness.

 - TRADES always leads to significantly smaller Lipschitz constants than most methods, and the smoothness increases with the TRADES parameter $\beta$.
 However, the correlation between smoothness and robustness suffers from diminishing returns.
 It is not optimal to minimize the Lipschitzness as much as possible.